-The Samsung Galaxy Android Nougat update delivers some exciting changes but its also plagued with problems including abnormal battery drain, busted Wi-Fi, and broken Bluetooth.
+The Samsung Galaxy Android Nougat update delivers some exciting changes, but it’s also plagued with a myriad of problems including abnormal battery drain, poor first and third-party app performance, finicky GPS, busted Wi-Fi, and broken Bluetooth connectivity.

-With that in mind, we want to take a broad look at the early Android Nougat issues affecting Samsung’s Galaxy devices.
+With that in mind, we want to take a broad look at the Android Nougat issues affecting Samsung’s Galaxy smartphones and tablets.

-This roundup includes a look at the early issues, some resources for those running into trouble, and a look at what’s next from Google and Samsung.
+This guide to Galaxy Nougat problems provides a look at the current climate, some resources for those of you running into trouble, and a peek at what’s next from Google and Samsung.

-The first thing you need to know about Samsung Galaxy Android Nougat problems is that they are unpredictable.
+The first thing you need to know about Samsung Galaxy Android Nougat problems is that they’re extremely unpredictable.

-While many Galaxy smartphone and tablet users will emerge from the installation process without any major headaches, others will encounter small bugs and major issues with the new operating system.
+While many Galaxy smartphone and tablet users will emerge from the Nougat installation process without a headache, others will encounter small bugs and/or major issues with the update.

-This is why we recommend doing some prep work before you install Nougat.
+This is why we recommend doing some prep work before you install an Android Nougat update on your phone or tablet.
 A little preparation can go a long way toward preventing issues.

-To help you, we’ve put together a game plan that will take you some of the steps to take before installing Android Nougat on your Galaxy device.
+To help, we’ve put together a game plan that will take you some of the steps to take before installing Android Nougat on your Galaxy device.